-The European Commission is representing the EU as a whole in negotiating the UK’s withdrawal agreement.
+The European Commission is representing the EU27 (all European Union members excluding the UK) as a whole in negotiating the UK’s withdrawal agreement.
 There are no separate negotiations between individual EU member states and the UK.

 The first phase of negotiations focused on the most immediate issues.
 The 3 priority issues were:

-- The rights of EU citizens in the UK and UK citizens in the EU
+- The rights of EU citizens in the UK and of UK citizens in the EU

 - The framework for addressing the unique circumstances in Northern Ireland